The approximate number of Ph.D. degrees awarded each year

 Advanced graduate students who are degree candidates at another university and who have made arrangements with a specific Graduate School faculty member at Yale for a research project under his or her direct supervision may be admitted to the Division of Special Registration as Visiting Assistants in Research (VARs).

 Undergraduate students in combined or simultaneous B.S./M.S., B.A./M.A. or similar programs are not considered advanced graduate students.
 Student research to be conducted at Yale must relate to the visiting student’s thesis or dissertation.
 Students in Master’s programs that do not require a thesis are not eligible for admission as VARs.

-VAR applicants must provide undergraduate transcripts showing completion of the bachelor's degree or its foreign equivalent, along with current graduate school transcripts.
+VAR applicants must provide a transcript from their current institution showing continuing enrollment during the period of study at Yale, along with all other graduate school transcripts.
 All transcripts must be in English or translated into English and must be uploaded to the online application prior to submission.

 Mailed sent to us via post or email cannot be accommodated and will be discarded.

-You will be prompted to upload all materials required to support your application, such as a Personal Statement of Purpose, an Advisor Invitation Verification Form (filled in by you and verified by a Yale faculty member agreeing to serve as your advisor) and documentation certifying both your enrollment as a graduate student and your necessary financial resources.
+You will be prompted to upload all materials required to support your application including a statement of purpose, documentation of health insurance, and documentation certifying both your enrollment as a graduate student and your necessary financial resources.
 You may also upload supplementary materials in support of your application.

 As a VAR, you must be currently enrolled at a degree-granting institution at the graduate level.
 An official proof of enrollment letter on institutional letterhead stationary must come from the office of a University Registrar or from a similar institutional office charged with administering enrolled student records.
 You will be prompted to upload this required letter to your online application.